NVlabs/NVBit/README.md

 NVIDIA CUDA Toolkit.
 By using NVBit you agree to End User License Agreement described in the EULA.txt file.

+NVBit is not part of the official CUDA toolkit, but instead is a research prototype from the Architecture Research Group at NVIDIA and as such is provided as-is with no guarantee of support.

+You can download NVBit binary under "release".

 ## Introduction
 NVBit (NVidia Binary Instrumentation Tool) is a research prototype of a dynamic binary instrumentation library for NVIDIA GPUs.